RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

 A button in the toolbar provides more than 120 built-in emoji.
 You can also copy and paste emoji from various web pages.
 The built-in emoji are from a set of 2,841 emoji you can copy and paste from [Twem*❤️*ji](https://twemoji.maxcdn.com/2/test/preview.html).
 {:.twemoji}

-In chats 7 Cups supports 15 smileys.
-You type them as text, like `:)` and they are converted to images later.
-For convenience most of the same text smileys are also supported in the editor, although the resulting emoji are not identical.
-Here's the list:
+In chats, 7 Cups supports 15 smileys.
+You type them as text, like `:)` and 7 Cups converts them to images later.
+For convenience, similar (but not identical) text smileys are supported in the editor.

+Many of these smileys have alternative forms, like `:-)` for `:)`.
+Most of these alternative are also supported.

+Here's the list, showing only the shortest text forms, not the alternatives:

 |`o.O`|![](https://twemoji.maxcdn.com/2/72x72/1f615.png)|Confused
 |`:'(`|![](https://twemoji.maxcdn.com/2/72x72/1f622.png)|Crying